amd/ZenDNN/docs/operator/reorder_operator.md

 ## Overview

 This section provides a high-level overview of reorder operations with support for FP32 and BF16 data types, using Out-of-Place and In-Place memory.
-To achieve best performance, certain compute-intensive operations such as matrix multiplication(Matmul) requires data in a specalized memory layout known as blocked memory format.
-The reorder operator efficiently transfer data from contigious memory layout to optimized blocked format based on backend.
+To achieve best performance, certain compute-intensive operations such as matrix multiplication (Matmul) require data in a specalized memory layout known as blocked memory format.
+The reorder operator efficiently transfers data from contigious memory layout to optimized blocked format based on backend.

 Practical examples from `reorder_example.cpp` demonstrate these configurations, such as `reorder_outofplace_f32_kernel_example` and `reorder_inplace_bf16_example`.